I Want to Know What Love Is: Music video

 Carey filmed a music video for "I Want to Know What Love Is" in September 2009 in New York City, directed by Hype Williams.

-The video premiered on Mariah's official website on November 13, 2009.
+The video premiered on Carey's official website on November 13, 2009.

 The video features Carey singing in Yankee Stadium, intercut with shots of the audience, often accompanied by loved ones, and some glimpses into the tough times in their past, as they grow emotional from the song's performance.
 A gospel choir joins Carey at the center of the stadium at the video's end.
 Carey wears the signature curly hairstyle from the initial stages of her career circa 1990–1993, maintaining the Memoirs theme of the album.